pgj/freebsd-wifibox/README.md

 - A workaround is supplied for laptops to support suspend/resume.

+For more information on the background and the high-level overview of Wifibox, please read the [article] in the November/December 2024 edition of the FreeBSD Journal on Virtualization.

 ## Warning

 *This is a work-in-progress experimental software project without any